 entry continues below ↓

 Like all other floors, sweep vinyl floors regularly to remove dirt, grit, sand and other debris that will scratch and dull the finish.
-If you’ve used a floor finisher, mop with water to which you’ve added a few drops of hand dishwashing liquid, then rinse with clean water.
-Ammonia, vinegar or other harsh cleaning solutions are likely to remove some of the polish each time you use them, shortening the life of the floor finish.
+If you’ve used a floor finish, mop with water to which you’ve added a few drops of hand dishwashing liquid, then rinse with clean water.
+Ammonia or other harsh cleaning solutions are likely to remove some of the polish each time you use them, shortening the life of the floor finish.

 The sealer will become scratched and dull after a few years of typical foot traffic.
 Applying a floor polish will restore a uniform shine, but only after the vinyl floor has been thoroughly cleaned and rinsed.
 Otherwise, you’ll just seal in stubborn dirt and/or cleaner residue under the floor finish, and the residue will degrade the appearance and longevity of the polish.